liferay/liferay-docs/en/develop/reference/articles/10-sample-projects/01-apps/service-builder-samples/service-builder-jdbc.markdown

 ## What API(s) and/or code components does this sample highlight?

-This sample demonstrates two ways to access data from an external database defined by a JDBC connection:
+The sample configures the data source using Spring Beans and demonstrates two ways to access data from an external database defined by a JDBC connection:

 - extract data directly from the raw data source by explicitly specifying a SQL query.